emailjs/emailjs-imap-client/README.md

     * **byUid** if `true` executes `UID SEARCH` instead of `SEARCH`
   * **callback** is the callback function to run once all me messages are processed with the following arguments
     * **err** is an error object, only set if the request failed
-    * **results** is an array of sorted and unique message sequence numbers or uid numbers that match the specified search query
+    * **results** is an array of sorted and unique message sequence numbers or UID numbers that match the specified search query

 Queries are composed as objects where keys are search terms and values are term arguments.
 Only strings, numbers and Date values are used as arguments.
 If the value is an array, the members of it are processed separately (use this for terms that require multiple params).
-If the value is a Date, it is converted to the form of '01-Jan-1970'.
+If the value is a Date, it is converted to the form of '1-Jan-1970'.
 Subqueries (OR, NOT) are made up of objects.

 Examples: